kamilburda/gimp-export-layers/sections/Known-Issues.md

 happens.
 In that case, the file format dialog may be displayed behind GIMP - if so, simply select the dialog to bring it up.

-Several users reported crashes on Windows and OS X when clicking on the menu entries.
+Several users reported crashes on Windows and macOS when clicking on the menu entries.
 If the crashes occur to you, try reinstalling GIMP.

 The following file formats are not working properly with this plug-in: